backplane-cloud/backplane-www/docs/intro.md

 Let's discover **Backplane in less than 5 minutes**.

-## Why Backplane ?

-### Context

-As organisations adopt cloud at scale, the burden to govern becomes evermore critical.
-Not only are organisations adopting a single cloud, but invariably their cloud-first strategies and transformations have ventured into the realm of multi-cloud, through various business activities like acquisitions etc.
+## Welcome to the Backplane!

+A single API to enable multi cloud governance and environment provisioning.
+Sounds cool right ?

+Yes - we think so too! :sunglasses:

+As organisations continue to invest and adopt cloud there's an ever increasing need to ensure the cloud providers can be governed.
+A single-cloud strategy leaves organisations vendor-locked and so are seeking multi-cloud strategies to have flexibility upon where they can obtain the beset value.
+Also, other business activities like mergers and acquisitions can bring a multi-cloud landscape.

-Organisations are also wrestling with a paradigm shift from mode 1 centralised Ops to mode 2, DevOps and Platform engineering approaches.
-And the most recent developments is towards the development of Internal Developer Portals to further streamline the Developer experience.
+Organisations are also going through a cultural transformation with a paradigm shift from centralised operations (mode 1) to a decentralised model (mode 2) with DevOps and more recently Platform engineering.
+The latter focusing on the development of Internal Developer Portals to further streamline the Developer experience.

 > With Backplane, we wanted to create a single cloud API to help drive cloud-native transformation, with a particularly strong emphasis on cost, access and policy.
 >
-> **Lewis Sheridan** - _Maintainer@Backplane_
+> **Lewis** - Founder @ Backplane

-### Problem
+### What Problems is Backplane solving

 - Inefficient use of developers time